 Testimonials

 As such an awesome business owner, you’re bound to have testimonials from satisfied clients.
-Most people who were pleased with your services would be happy to write a paragraph about how amazing you are.
+Most people who were pleased with your services would be happy to write a paragraph about the amazing job you did.
 Adding a new one occasionally freshens your site.

 If the idea of maintaining your own website is intimidating and you just don’t have time, find someone to help you.
-Your return on investment will be wonderful if your content is getting updated and your SEO is improved as a result.
+You’ll see an amazing return on investment if your content is getting updated and your SEO improves as a result.

-Your website freshness reflects on your business and shouldn’t be ignored.
+Your website freshness reflects on your business and shouldn’t go by the wayside.
 A business or organization is ever changing, and your website should reflect that.
 So get out of stagnant water, and keep swimming along!

 0 Comments